Betula alnoides

-Betula alnoides (西桦 (xi hua); กำลังเสือโคร่ง, RTGS: kamlang suea khrong, literally: "tiger power") is a species of birch that can be found in natural condition of such countries as Bangladesh, Bhutan, Cambodia, China, India, Laos, Myanmar, Nepal, Thailand and Vietnam at an elevation of 300–2100 m and higher in some cases (up to 2700 m).
-The southernmost of all known birch species, whose natural range reaches approximately 12° N in Cardamom Mountains, Cambodia.
+Betula alnoides (西桦 (xi hua); กำลังเสือโคร่ง, RTGS: kamlang suea khrong, literally: "tiger power") is a species of birch that is native to countries including Bangladesh, Bhutan, Cambodia, China, India, Laos, Myanmar, Nepal, Thailand and Vietnam, at elevations of 300–2100 m and higher in some cases (up to 2700 m).
+It is the southernmost of all known birch species, whose natural range reaches approximately 12° N in Cardamom Mountains, Cambodia.

 Description

 The plant is 30 m tall with white coloured branches.
 It has 1.5–3 cm long petioles and has a 2.5–5.5 cm long leaf blade that is lanceolate, ovate, papery, and even elliptic.
-The female inflorescences a pendulous and cylindric raceme, that, by time it matures, reaches a diameter of 5–10 cm by 4–6 mm.
+The female inflorescences is a pendulous and cylindric raceme, that, by time it matures, reaches a diameter of 5–10 cm by 4–6 mm.
 The peduncle is 2–3 mm long while the diameter of the bracts is only 3 mm.
 The seeds are ripe from March to May and are 1.5–2 mm long while the flowers bloom from October to January.